Rover SITL/MAVProxy Tutorial¶

 Arrange the MAVProxy Command Prompt, Console and Map conveniently so you can observe the status and send commands at the same time.

-Arm the rover by entering the following on the mavproxy console
+Change the rover into Guided mode and then arm it by entering the following on the mavproxy console

 If you have a mission loaded, you can also simply change to AUTO mode to run it:

 Any commands or parameters that are not relevant to a Rover are ignored (e.g. TAKEOFF command and any altitude information).

 The previous section covered almost everything you need to know about

 You can also enter the target position manually on the command line using the two formats below.
 If only the altitude is specified, the last specified LAT/LON will be used.

 guided ALTITUDE guided LAT LON ALTITUDE

 Just specifying the altitude (as 0) is useful if you need to pause then restart a guided path.
 The commands below set the mode to HOLD and then restart the vehicle travelling towards the previous point:

 GUIDED> mode hold HOLD> guided 0 GUIDED>